security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.
-In `Site: Settlement (OSM ID)` field we record the name of the OSM ID number that identifies a settlement in which there is an organization site.
-It could be a city, town or village or other OSM node that denotes a settlement.
+In `Site: Settlement (OSM Object ID)` field we record the name of the OSM object \(node, way or relation\) ID number that identifies a settlement in which there is an organization site.
+It could be a city, town or village or other OSM object that denotes a settlement.

-## Site: Top Administrative Area \(OSM Name\) {#organization_site_top_admin_name}
+## Site: Top Administrative Area \(OSM object Name\) {#organization_site_top_admin_name}

 ### Description

-The OSM relation name of the highest sub-national administrative area in which an organization site is based.
+The OSM name of the largest, generally used administrative area of a country \(usually admin level 4\).

 ### Type of field

-Text, OSM relation name, first in a pair of values
+Text, OSM object name, first in a pair of values

 ### Example of use

-`Michoacán`
+`Michoacán, Borno`

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.
-In `Site: Top Administrative Area (OSM Name)` we record the text name of highest level subnational boundary for the country in which the site is located, [as found in in OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations).
+In `Site: Top Administrative Area (OSM Object Name)` we record the text name of highest level subnational boundary for the country in which the site is located, [as found in in OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations).
+Generally, these are [relations](https://wiki.openstreetmap.org/wiki/Relation) in the OSM dataset tagged as administrative level 4.

-> For example Mexico has both _municipios_ \(administrative level 6 in OSM\) and states \(administrative level 4\).
-For a `site` based in Mexico, we would record in `Site: Top Administrative Area (OSM Name)` the name the "state" \(admin level 4\).
+> Example: Mexico has both _municipios_ \(administrative level 6 in OSM\) and states \(administrative level 4\).
+For a `site` based in Mexico, we would record in `Site: Top Administrative Area (OSM Name)` the name of the administrative level 4 object or the state.

-## Site: Top Administrative Area \(OSM ID number\) {#organization_site_top_admin_id}
+## Site: Top Administrative Area \(OSM object ID number\) {#organization_site_top_admin_id}

 ### Description

-The OSM relation ID number of the highest sub-national administrative area in which an organization site is based.
+The OSM ID of the largest, generally used administrative area of a country \(usually admin level 4\).

 ### Type of field